worc/spice-t/readme.md

 # Things to watch out for

 I've set nvmrc to use Node 20, but ts-node only has default tsconfigs up to Node 16, so far I haven't run into any issues.

+## TODO

+- coverage deployment
+- which implies some kind of build process